faenrandir/a_careful_examination/documents/how_those_who_leave_are_viewed.md

 Thomas B. Marsh did not actual leave for such trivial reasons (see [here](http://bycommonconsent.com/2013/06/29/gospel-doctrine-lesson-24-be-not-deceived-but-continue-in-steadfastness-guest-fmhlisa/) and [here](https://history.lds.org/article/revelations-in-context-doctrine-and-covenants-thomas-marsh?lang=eng))

-### Those who leave are deceived because they are critical of leaders' imperfections
+### are deceived because they are critical of leaders' imperfections

 > Some members are deceived because they become critical of Church leaders’ imperfections.
 The following story illustrates how Simonds Ryder was deceived in this way. ...What can we learn from this story?
 How does being critical of our Church leaders make us more susceptible to deception?"